AdobeDocs/journeys.de-DE/help/using/functions/functiontobool.md

 `toBool(1)`

-Gibt TRUE zurück.
+Gibt „true“ zurück.

 `toBool("this is not a boolean")`

-Gibt false zurück.
+Gibt „false“ zurück.